On the cross-validation bias due to unsupervised pre-processing: Main example: feature selection for high-dimensional linear regression

 \subsection{Analysis}

-To understand where the bias is coming from, we consider the simple case of Gaussian covariates with a single selected variable and a single validation sample.
-In our notation this means $K=C=m=1$.
+To understand where the bias is coming from, we consider the simple noiseless setting with i.i.d.
+Gaussian covariates and a single selected variable.
+In our notation this means $K=1, M=\eta=0$.
 Figure \ref{fig:variable_selected_regression_K1} compares the average validation and generalization errors for $p=50$ features and training set sizes $n=5,10,\ldots,40$.
-We see that even this simplified model shows a large gap between the validation and generalization error.
+We see that even this stripped-down model shows a large gap between the validation and generalization error.

 To simplify the analysis, rather than variance-based variable selection, we consider selecting the variable with the largest squared norm (sum of squares).
 Since the covariates are drawn from a zero-mean distribution, the averaged sum of squares is a consistent estimator of the variance.
 While not shown here, the plots in Figure~\ref{fig:variable_selected_regression_K1} for both variable-based and norm-based feature filtering appear indistinguishable.
-Let $X \in \mathbb{R}^{(n+1) \times p}$ be the matrix of feature vectors, where the first $n$ rows are the feature vectors of the training samples and the $n+1$ row contains the feature vectors of the validation sample.
+Let $X \in \mathbb{R}^{(n+m) \times p}$ be the matrix of feature vectors, where the first $n$ rows are the feature vectors of the training sample and the rows $n+1, \ldots, n+m$ contain the feature vectors of the validation sample.
 Let $X_{*j} = (X_{1,j}, \ldots, X_{n,j})^T$ be the j\textsuperscript{th} feature across all training samples.
-We denote the normalized dot-product (empirical correlation) between the j\textsuperscript{th} and k\textsuperscript{th} training feature
+We denote the normalized dot-product (correlation) between the j\textsuperscript{th} and k\textsuperscript{th} training feature

-We now derive an expression for the bias due to preliminary variable selection. \begin{theorem} Assume w.l.o.g. that $j=1$ is the maximizer of $\sum_{i=1}^{n+1} X_{i,j}^2$.
-For the model described above with $K=C=m=1$, we have
+We now derive an expression for the bias due to preliminary variable selection. \begin{theorem} Let $\widehat{j}$ be the maximizer of $\sum_{i=1}^{n+m} X_{i,j}^2$ and let \(j_o\) be any other column (they are exchangeable).
+For the model described above with $K=1, M=\eta=0$, the bias of the MSE due to the feature selection is